Nodes

 All conversation flows consist of nodes that define logic, messaging, API calls, and turns that must be followed in a particular sequence.
 There are a variety of , each with their own function (e.g., routing a user, providing a message, listening for user intent, etc.).

-Easily pick a node to drop on to your Canvas using the toolbar or shortcut menu.
+Easily add a node to drop on to your Canvas using the toolbar or shortcut menu:

-Choose Add option in toolbar or right-click to use New node in shortcut menu
+Choose Add option in toolbar or right-click to use New node in Canvas shortcut menu

 Select node type to apply to the Canvas